open-eid/SiVa/docs/siva3/interfaces.md

 In this section the SiVa external interfaces are described.
 For information of internal components and their interfaces, please refer to [**Structure and activities**](../siva3/structure_and_activities.md).

-SiVa service provides **REST JSON** and **SOAP** interfaces that enable the service users to:
+SiVa service provides **REST JSON** interface that enable the service users to:

 * Request validation of signatures in a digitally signed document (i.e. signature container like BDOC,ASiC-E/PDF/...);
 * Request validation of XAdES signature without datafiles.
 * Request datafiles inside of DDOC container

-SiVa service SOAP interface supports X-Road v6.
-However, it is optional whether to integrate SiVa service using X-Road or using "plain" SOAP interface.
+SiVa service REST JSON interface supports X-Road v6.
+However, it is optional whether to integrate SiVa service using X-Road or using "plain" REST interface.
 This document only describes the SiVa service part of the interface, for the X-Road specifics visit Riigi Infosüsteemi Amet [webpage](https://www.ria.ee/en/state-information-system/data-exchange-platforms/data-exchange-layer-x-tee).

 In the following subsections, the SiVa validation request and response interfaces are described in detail.